rnkn/fountain-mode/README.md

   e.g. `M-;`)
 - customizable indentation align-to columns, slugline prefixes, transition suffixes, and faces
-- see [Tips & Tricks][wiki-tips] for ways to extend Fountain Mode
+- see the [Fountain Mode wiki][wiki] for ways to extend Fountain Mode

 The following features are not yet supported:

-- syntax highlighting for all other elements, including emphasis
+- syntax highlighting for other elements, including emphasis
 - menus
 - reading metadata
 - dual dialogue